skrishnan99/proteanics_founding_frontend_engineer_techincal_assessment/README.md

 - Ensure callout type selection changes the container styling appropriately
 - Track which callout type is currently being used
 - Support nesting callouts (callouts inside other callouts)
-- **Optional:** Add alternative methods for adding callouts (explore menus and slash commands in tiptap's documentation)
+- **Optional:** Add alternative methods for adding callouts (explore menus and slash commands in Tiptap's documentation)

 ### Part 3: Design Document for AI-Enabled Inline Edits

 Write a detailed design document outlining your implementation approach for an AI-enabled inline edit feature.

-**You cannot use tiptap's AI plugin to implement this feature. you have to implement this functionality yourself.**
+**You cannot use Tiptap's AI plugin to implement this feature.
+You have to implement this functionality yourself.**

 [Watch Notion's AI-enabled inline edits demo video](./assets/notion_inline_edit_recording.mp4) _A video demonstrating how AI-enabled inline edits are implemented in Notion's editor._